-- Explain how management styles contribute to corporate culture/ climate, inter-company relations, cooperation and mutual respect. - · How does leadership take responsibility during and after critical events?
+- Explain how management styles contribute to corporate culture/ climate, inter-company relations, cooperation and mutual respect. - Describe how the organization approaches relationships between the workforce, management and contractors.
+How is it ensured that contractors and/or suppliers adapt shared cultures and standards? - For organizations with international employees or sites, or other unique challenges, how are multinational and cross-cultural EHS standards and procedures implemented and integrated? - How does leadership take responsibility during and after critical events?